JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 - Further changes are planned to improve performance and accuracy by using Deep Learning techniques

 ## Sources
 Most of the code is self written.
-Some are inspired and if code snippets are directly used , respective url's are given.
+Some are inspired from various sources and if a code snippet is directly used , respective url is given.
 Sources include :
 - [Applied AI](https://www.appliedaicourse.com/)
 - [Stack Overflow](https://stackoverflow.com/)
 - [Medium](https://medium.com/)